Recovery Is An Option

-With nearly 100 deaths a day stemming from opioid use, drug overdoses are the leading cause of death of Americans – beating car crashes, gun accidents, and HIV infection.
+With with more than 100 deaths per day stemming from opioid use, drug overdoses are the leading cause of death of Americans – beating car crashes, gun accidents, and HIV infection.

 According to some statistics, opioids could kill nearly half a million Americans over the next decade.
 It’s no secret: our country is facing the deadliest drug crisis in its history.

 This crisis doesn’t just affect those who struggle with addiction, but also their families, loved ones, friends and communities.
 Aside from causing brain and body damage, this epidemic is causing an overflow in our hospitals, jails and streets.
 It has torn apart families, threatened economic development and brought unexpected burdens across our country.

 Our organization is often asked who is hardest hit by opioid use.
 The sad answer to this question is: we all are.
 Opioid addiction knows no age, race, gender, socioeconomic or geographic boundaries.
 There is no “us” or “them,” and no one is free from its impact.

 The opioid crisis affects us all, but with appropriate action, we can curb the rising tide of drug abuse and direct those who are struggling towards the path of recovery.

 To do this, we must come together to help those who struggle with addiction find the services and support that they need to succeed.
 For the general public, this means not being afraid to address expected substance use in those around us.
 For our public officials, this means finding more pathways to help ensure that those in need have access to as many treatment options as possible.
 For those of us in the treatment community, it means seeking more ways to connect with and to educate people about addiction and recovery.
 For those in recovery, it means sharing your stories and helping to break through the darkness that this epidemic has cast on our nation and create hope that recovery can happen.